manishemi/manishemi.github.io/_posts/2021-06-28-Reinforcement learning.md

 | Figure 1 : RL parts|

-# Parts
+## Parts

-1 - Agent: Agent is an actor in the environment that can take actions, for instance as you can see in Figure1 the dog is a agent
+1 - Agent: An agent is an actor in the environment that can take actions, for instance as you can see in Figure1 the dog is an agent